 Why were they snubbed?
 “It was a tight race between Leroy Sane and Julian Brandt.
 Both have big qualities, both are good in the one-on-one duels.
 Julian Brandt was at the Confed Cup, had some strong games there, and put in good shifts in the training camp too.
 Leroy Sane is a huge talent, no doubt, and he will be back with the team in September.”
 (Joachim Low)

-The incisive Manchester City winger clinched the PFA Young Player of the Year award last season, registered a quite sensational 15 Premier League assists – and 10 goals – and was instrumental as Pep Guardiola’s side clinched a domestic double.
+The incisive Manchester City winger clinched the PFA Young Player of the Year award in 2017/18, registered a quite sensational 15 Premier League assists — and 10 goals — and was instrumental as Pep Guardiola’s side clinched a domestic double.
 All of which still was not enough to convince Low.

-Thomas Muller, Jerome Boateng and Mats Hummels have all faced the guillotine due to the World Cup and Nations League shambles, sparking retaliation and friction, but Sane has since been a mainstay in the Germany national team, and oddly at a time when he is not always making Guardiola’s starting XI.
+Thomas Muller, Jerome Boateng and Mats Hummels have all faced the guillotine due to the World Cup and Nations League shambles, sparking retaliation and friction, but Sane has since been a mainstay in the Germany national team.
+Rather oddly, at a time when he is not always making Guardiola’s starting XI, despite notching another 10 goals and 10 assists during the 2018/19 Premier League.
+More often than not, Sane is now linked with a move to Bayern Munich.

-Meanwhile, Brandt, who made substitute appearances in Russia in all three group-stage games, created more chances than any other Bundesliga team in the 2018/19 season (86).
-According to reports, he’s set to join Borussia Dortmund this summer.
+Meanwhile, Brandt, who made substitute appearances in Russia in all three group-stage games, created more chances than any other Bundesliga team in the 2018/19 season (86) — enough to earn him a move to Borussia Dortmund.

 2. Radja Nainggolan (Belgium)